Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

 ***

-### Report errors directly to Bika Lab Systems:
+### Enable error reporting

-To help us find and fix errors faster, please consider adding the following snippet to your test instance's buildout:
+If you have problems that are hard to diagnose or reproduce, or if you just want to help us find and fix errors faster, please consider adding the following lines to your buildout's eggs= section.
+It's the easiest way to contribute!

     eggs =
         ...